How to Claim a Qualifying Relative as a Dependent

-Despite the name, a Qualifying Relative does not necessarily have to be related to you.
+Despite the name, an IRS Qualifying Relative does not necessarily have to be related to you.

-Simply use the easy step by step tool below, and you will find out for sure who a qualifying relative is.
+Simply use the easy step-by-step RELucator tax educator tool below, and you will find out for sure who a qualifying relative is:

 An individual must meet all 4 of these requirements in order to be considered your Qualifying Relative.

 - Not a Qualifying Child: The individual cannot be your Qualifying Child and cannot be someone else's Qualifying Child.
 They are a Qualifying Child if they meet all the requirements, whether or not they are claimed as a dependent.
 Still not sure? - Use our free DEPENDucator tax tool which will give you the answer.